What kinds of commercial film does Polar Tint install?

 Who buys commercial film?

-Office buildings, schools, healthcare, retail, government — high-ticket B2B.
+Office buildings, schools, healthcare, retail, government — high-value B2B.
 Frostbite Marketing's local-area campaigns target high-intent buyers in this segment from the day the shop opens, so new Commercial Film operators don't have to build a marketing engine from scratch.

 How does Polar Tint price commercial film to franchisees?